 In Him also you were circumcised with a circumcision made without hands, by putting off the body of the flesh, by the circumcision of Christ, having been buried with Him in baptism, in which you were also raised with Him through faith in the powerful working of God, who raised Him from the dead.
 (Colossians 2:11-12)

 In considering both circumcision and baptism, we may understand that the infant is not the only party involved in the man’s side of responsibility to the sacrament.
 The baptism of the infant is a sacrament to the believing parent as well, being both part of the everlasting covenant (Genesis 17:7).
-Additionally, we are commanded to make disciples, and when does the education of our children begin if not immediately?
+Both Isaac and Ishmael were baptized, given Abraham’s faith.
 Baptism is the proper rite by which to recognize membership in the visible church.
 Infants of believing parents, made holy (set apart) by consecration in relation are members, thus proper subjects of baptism.

 In conclusion, I believe that the children of those who are in Christ, have by their birth a right to the membership of the visible church and seal of the covenant, no less than the children in the time of the OT.
 The children of believers, by way of baptism, are to be received into the visible church, being distinguished from the world, and thus united in church fellowship.
 It is understood that there is no inherent blessing in it and does not necessarily possess the actual grace signified by it.
 The administration of this sacrament is not based on a supposed knowledge of the faith of the individual, but based solely on the righteous command of God for the Church to baptize it’s people into the membership of covenant community.